eevee-operator

 Architecture

-- Controller: The primary component responsible for reconciling the desired state of the Eevee bot as defined by the CRDs with the actual state in the Kubernetes cluster.
+- Controller: The primary component responsible for reconciling the desired state of eevee as defined by the CRDs with the actual state in the Kubernetes cluster.

 Usage

-- Install the Operator: Deploy the operator within the Kubernetes cluster using the files in operator/dist
+crdsHelm chart. - Install the Operator: Deploy the operator within the Kubernetes cluster using the eevee-operator Helm chart.

-- Monitor and Manage: Use Kubernetes monitoring tools and logs to monitor the performance of the Eevee bot and make adjustments as needed through CRD updates (grafana-k8s-monitoring recommended).
+- Monitor and Manage: Use the operator’s HTTP API, Kubernetes monitoring tools, and logs to monitor performance and make adjustments through CRD updates.